dschlenk/opennms-cookbook/README.md

 #### etc/xml-datacollection-config.xml

-Note that XML datacollection is a separate plugin package (not yet implemented as a recipe).
+Note that XML datacollection is a separate plugin package in it's own recipe.
 Similar to other *datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default xml-collections.

 #### etc/xmlrpcd-configuration.xml